arosenkranz/scenarios/ui-component-docs/step4.md

 ## Create Stories

 Each defined use of a component in Storybook is known as a "Story".
-Using them can help demonstrate how the component can be used with certain props.
+Using stories helps demonstrate how the component can be used with certain props.

 Add the following Story definitions to the file with this code: